ofimbres/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/includes/introduction-self-guided.md

     === "Python"

-        The deploy script generates the **.env** file, which contains the project connection string, model deployment name, and Bing connection name.
+        The deploy script generates the **.env** file, which contains the project endpoint, model deployment name, and Bing connection name.

-        Your **.env** file should look similar to this but with your project connection string.
+        Your **.env** file should look similar to this but with your project endpoint.

         ```python
         MODEL_DEPLOYMENT_NAME="gpt-4o"